 Once the minute is up, remove the tomatoes from the boiling water and immediately place them in an ice water bath.
 Once safe enough to handle, peel the skins off with your fingers or a small paring knife.

 Discard the skins or save them for your compost pile.
-Now slice the tomatoes in half and remove the stem and most of the seed core.
+Now slice the tomatoes in half and remove the core and most of the seeds.

 Heat The Salsa On The Stove